AnthonySteele/anthonysteele.github.io/TheBugThatTookAYearToFix.md

 The team that I was on, if I remember it right, had a service called `OrderPartnerWorker`, that received messages over SQS on AWS.
 The affected message was called `OrderAccepted`, and it contained an order id for the new order.
 We processed it, eventually forwarding it to the correct third party.

 Sometimes, around once per week, this failed.
 The team sending the message insisted that all was well at their end.
 We didn't have much to go on, so simply had to improve logging around the `OrderPartnerWorker` code and wait for it to recur.

 We eliminated many things: it wasn't some resource exhaustion or concurrency thing, correlated with high load - it was only around twice as likely to occur when there were twice as many orders.

 ## The friction

+ Losing orders is about the most serious failure that could happen in this business: the company doesn't get to make money on the transaction, and the customer is annoyed.
+An outage when orders aren't being processed at all was taken very seriously, but this wasn't an outage, just a recurring blip.

 There were two teams involved, so there is a political, human dimension.
 The message exchanged literally formed the point of contact between their systems.
 JIRA tickets formed the point of contact between the people.